 Equity Buy In Fees

 Equity Buy-In Fees are one time charges for new construction or changes of use that result in more wastewater discharged to the public sewer.
 Fees collected are used to pay for the cost of capital improvements to the wastewater treatment facility and collection systems.
-Rates for single family homes or Equivalent Dwelling Unit (EDU) are set at 250 gallons per day.
+Rates for single family homes or Equivalent Dwelling Unit (EDU) are set at 250 gallons per day, which amounts to a one time fee of $4,423.

 Collection Systems Impact Fee

 Annually, the Board reviews the need to adjust the base Collection System Impact Fee charges.
-For 2017, the Trustees will propose to increase the base charges by 3.0% to match the increase in the Construction Cost Index as published by the Engineering News Record.
+For 2019, the Trustees will propose to increase the base charges by 2.8% to match the increase in the Construction Cost Index as published by the Engineering News Record.
+Starting 2019, the Collection System Impact charges for Route One South and Route One North was discontinued.
 Funds are placed in separate accounts and will be dedicated towards improvements in each specific collection system necessitated by growth.
-Currently there are Collection System Impact Fees set for the Turnpike Industrial Zone, Route 1 North, and Route 1 South areas.
-A summary of the 2016 Impact Fees and the proposed 2017 Impact Fees are presented below.
+Currently there is Collection System Impact Fees set for the Turnpike Industrial Zone areas.
+A summary of the 2018 Impact Fees and the proposed 2019 Impact Fees are presented below.

 You can find more information about rates and fees on our Rules & Regulations page.